marvinirwin/loopback-next/docs/site/Loopback-component-authentication.md

 ![authentication_overview_highlevel](./imgs/authentication_overview_highlevel.png)

-It is made up of a decorator, a few providers, and an extension point to which authentication strategies must be registered.
+- A decorator to express an authentication requirement on controller methods
+- A provider to access method-level authentication metadata
+- An action in the REST sequence to enforce authentication
+- An extension point to discover all authentication strategies and handle the delegation

 Here is a **detailed** overview of the authentication component.